 The Pergam Group studies the prevention of infections in cancer patients, transplant recipients and other immunocompromised populations.
 They investigate risk factors for healthcare and community-acquired infections in these groups.

-The Phipps Group focuses on human herpesvirus-8 (HHV-8) virology and the pathogenesis of Kaposi sarcoma (KS), the most common HIV-associated malignancy worldwide.
+The Phipps Group focuses on human herpesvirus-8 virology and the pathogenesis of Kaposi sarcoma (KS).
 Specific areas of investigation include factors associated with KS presentation and treatment outcomes, as well as host and viral gene expression in KS tumors.

-The Schiffer Group uses mathematical models to generate novel hypotheses that inform the design and implementation of clinical and laboratory experiments.
-Their projects are highly multi-disciplinary and address clinically important questions in the fields of HIV cure, tissue-resident T cells, herpes infections, the human microbiome and viral infections in persons undergoing stem cell transplantation.
+The Schiffer Group uses mathematical models to generate novel hypotheses that inform the design and implementation of clinical and laboratory experiments for the human microbiome and viral infections in persons undergoing stem cell transplantation.

-The Wald Lab studies the epidemiology and natural history of chronic viral infections in immunocompetent and immunocompromised hosts.
-They also work on clinical trials of antiviral therapeutics and prophylactic and therapeutic vaccines for viral pathogens.
-Other ongoing studies address the interaction between sexually transmitted infections and the microbiome.
+The Wald Lab studies the epidemiology and natural history of chronic viral infections in immunocompetent and immunocompromised hosts leading to the development of clinical trials of antiviral therapeutics and prophylactic and therapeutic vaccines for viral pathogens.